grpc/proposal/A105-max_concurrent_streams-connection-scaling.md

 subchannel:

 ```
-# Returns True if the RPC has been handled, False if it needs to be queued.
+# Returns a connection to use for an RPC, or None if no connection is
+# currently available to send an RPC on.
-def MaybeDispatchRpc(self, rpc):
+def ChooseConnection(self):
-  # If there are no connections, fail the RPC.
-  # Note that the RPC will be eligible for transparent retries.
-  if len(self.connections) == 0:
-    rpc.Fail(UNAVAILABLE)
-    return True
   # Use the oldest connection that can accept a new stream, if any.
   for connection in self.connections:
     if connection.rpcs_in_flight < connection.max_concurrent_streams:
       connection.rpcs_in_flight += 1
-      connection.StartRpc(rpc)
-      return True
+      return connection
   # If we aren't yet at the max number of connections, see if we can
   # create a new one.
   if (len(self.connections) < self.max_connections_per_subchannel and